How to write an effective résumé

 Note clear, measurable accomplishments in your work experience to convey your ability to get things done.
 Were there specific projects you spearheaded?
 Can you list specific metrics to communicate the positive outcomes of these projects?

 Your accomplishments do not need to be simply related to business success, either.
 If you helped train new employees, created documentation for executives, or organized a new order system for a warehouse, mention those accomplishments.
-Make sure to include the size of the team for each project to give reviewers a sense of scope.
+Make sure to include the team size for each project to give reviewers a sense of scope.

 Using keywords from the job description can help you stand out to both humans and automated systems.
 Though you don't want to copy the entire job description, take note of their specific language and how it may differ from similar job descriptions — are there certain words or phrases that this specific company drives home more than others?

 Integrate these terms naturally into your résumé.
-It may also be helpful to have a résumé template, allowing you to insert different keywords and tailor your submission to each employer.
+It may also be helpful to have a résumé template that lets you insert different keywords and tailor your submission to each employer.

 How to make your résumé ATS-friendly